TIBHannover/ojsGeo/README.md

 [![OPTIMETA Logo](https://projects.tib.eu/fileadmin/_processed_/e/8/csm_Optimeta_Logo_web_98c26141b1.png)](https://projects.tib.eu/optimeta/en/)

-# OPTIMETA Geoplugin
+# OPTIMETA Geo Plugin

 [![Project Status: WIP – Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)

-The OPTIMETA geo plugin offers a novel way to capture and provide geospatial properties of research articles in [Open Journal Systems](https://pkp.sfu.ca/ojs/) (OJS).
+The OPTIMETA Geo Plugin offers a novel way to capture and provide geospatial properties of research articles in [Open Journal Systems](https://pkp.sfu.ca/ojs/) (OJS).
 It is developed as part of the BMBF-funded project [OPTIMETA](https://projects.tib.eu/optimeta/en/).
 The OPTIMETA team also develops the [OPTIMETA Citations Plugin](https://github.com/TIBHannover/optimetaCitations) for capturing articles' citation information and contributing these to the metadata commons.

-A first prototype of the Geoplugin was developed under the name *geoOJS* by Tom Niers for the BSc. thesis [Geospatial Metadata for Discovery in Scholarly Publishing](http://nbn-resolving.de/urn:nbn:de:hbz:6-69029469735); the work was [presented at The Munin Conference on Scholarly Publishing, 2020](https://doi.org/10.7557/5.5590), see [recording](https://youtu.be/-Lc9AjHq_AY).
+A first prototype of the OPTIMETA Geo Plugin was developed under the name *geoOJS* by Tom Niers for the BSc. thesis [Geospatial Metadata for Discovery in Scholarly Publishing](http://nbn-resolving.de/urn:nbn:de:hbz:6-69029469735); the work was [presented at The Munin Conference on Scholarly Publishing, 2020](https://doi.org/10.7557/5.5590), see [recording](https://youtu.be/-Lc9AjHq_AY).

 <div style="text-align:center">
 <img src="screenshots/SubmissionView.png" alt="Alt-Text" title="Screenshot of entering geospatial properties in the OJS submission process" width="50%" align="middle"/>